abuttle2/console-finances/README.md

 ## Usage

-This can be used for financial data that is stored as a multidimensional array, incluing months and the amount.
+This can be used for financial data that is stored as a multidimensional array, including months and the amount.

-Licence
+## Licence

 This project uses the MIT License.